428th Bombardment Squadron

-The 428th Bombardment Squadron is an inactive United States Air Force unit.
-Its last assignment was with the 310th Bombardment Wing at Schilling Air Force Base, Kansas, where it was inactivated on 1 January 1962.
-The squadron had been activated in 1959 in response to Strategic Air Command's expanded nuclear alert, but was inactivated when alert commitments changed.
+The 428th Electromagnetic Warfare Flight is an active Air Force Reserve Command unit, stationed at Peterson Space Force Base, Colorado.
+It is a reserve associate squadron of the 4th Electromagnetic Warfare Squadron of the United States Space Force.

-The squadron was first active during World War II as a medium bomber unit.
+The squadron was first active during World War II as the 39th Reconnaissance Squadron, becoming a medium bomber as the 428th Bombardment Squadron a month after it was activated.
 After training in the United States, it deployed to the Mediterranean Theater of Operations, where it participated in Operation Torch, the invasion of North Africa.
 It moved forward with American ground forces.
 The squadron was awarded a two Distinguished Unit Citations for its actions in combat.
 Following V-E Day, the squadron was inactivated in theater.

+The squadron was assigned to the 310th Bombardment Wing at Schilling Air Force Base, Kansas, where it was active from February 1959 to 1 January 1962.
+It was inactivated when Strategic Air Command's alert commitments changed.

+Mission

+The 428th Electromagnetic Warfare Flight is an associate to the regular 4th Electromagnetic Warfare Squadron in partnership to train, equip, mobilize and employ space electromagnetic warfare capabilities to support national security objectives.
+The reservists provide knowledge of orbital mechanics, satellite command-and-control and mission planning concepts to bolster surge capacity for this mission.